MokkaKowalewska/weekly-dinner-planner/README.md

 # Weekly dinner planner
 Web application of my own idea, my very first app created to practice JS and CSS.
+This project was created to learn and to show my skills, when I was looking for my first junior job.

+Simple app, made to help planning dinners for current week.
+Create a list of your favourite meals, assign them to chosen day of a week and send it to Your email!
+No idea what's for dinner today?
+Take a look at "Get inspired" section!

 It's a simple app, made to help planning dinners for current week.
 Create a list of your favourite meals, assign them to chosen day of a week and send it to Your email!
 No idea what's for dinner today?
 Take a look at "Get inspired" section!